nmxmxh/master-ovasabi/docs/generated/internal/service/search/README.md

 ## Functions

-### ComposeMetadataFilter

-ComposeMetadataFilter builds a SQL filter string and args for service-specific metadata fields.
-Compatible with multi-entity search: use in conjunction with the 'types' field to filter per-entity.
-It returns a SQL fragment (e.g., " AND metadata->'service_specific'->>'foo' = ?") and the
-corresponding args.
-Extend as needed for entity-type-specific metadata logic.

-### ExtractServiceSpecific

-ExtractServiceSpecific returns a map of service-specific metadata fields for a given service namespace.

 ### NewService

-NewService creates a new SearchService instance with event bus support.
+NewService creates a new SearchService instance with event bus and provider support (canonical pattern).

 ### Register

-Register registers the search service with the DI container and event bus support.
+Register registers the search service with the DI container and event bus support (canonical pattern).

 ### StartEventSubscribers

-### ValidateMetadataKeys

-ValidateMetadataKeys checks that only allowed keys are present in service-specific metadata.